NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 average window sizes of Standard TCP, HSTCP, and CUBIC.
 The average window sizes of Standard TCP and HSTCP are from {{?RFC3649}}.
-The average window size of CUBIC is calculated using {{eq6}} and the CUBIC TCP-friendly region for three different values of C.
+The average window size of CUBIC is calculated using {{eq6}} and the CUBIC TCP-friendly region for three different values of *C*.

 | Loss Rate P | TCP | HSTCP | CUBIC (C=0.04) | CUBIC (C=0.4) | CUBIC (C=4) |
 | ---:| ---:| ---:| ---:| ---:| ---:|